Victoria Highlanders FC: Club culture

 With the purchase of season tickets, one also gets a membership in the Victoria Highlanders Supporters Board that administers the fan's 30% ownership in the club.
 The Supporters Board is a democratic registered non-profit society with limited liability, and all money or other assets belonging to the Supporters Board belong to all members equally.
 The structure is to facilitate a formalized way to provide feedback, voice opinions, help guide the club's direction, and expand the club's membership base.
 Day-to-day club operations are handled by senior club management.

 The Highlanders are cheered on by members of the supporters group Lake Side Buoys (LSB).
-The Highlanders' mascot is a Scottish sheep dog or highland terrier named is Striker, who wears the highland dress.
+The Highlanders' mascot is a Scottish sheep dog or highland terrier named Striker, who wears the highland dress.